 “A follow up could start with letting a prospect know about a new award our product had won, a new feature we’d launched or even a new offer we were taking out.
 Anything that added a bit more value to the process.”

 “Aim to do three things that will get you closer to your goal every day.”

 “You can go into work thinking, ‘I’m going to save the world,’ or you can be realistic, target your objectives and chip away.”

 “Give senior decision makers everything they need to make a decision to take the next step.”

 “Common best practice for email sales or marketing is to make your messaging as short and sweet as possible.
 The goal of the copy is to get the click-through or response.
 But this doesn’t always work, and when reaching out to the c-suite or senior decision makers, sometimes they want all pertinent information right there in their inbox.

 “So, when starting Grizzle, I took this advice literally.
 I prospected 100 people and reached out to them via cold email.

 “To say it was a ‘wall of text’ was an understatement, and most marketers would shake their heads.
 But of those 100 people, three became clients in approximately 46 days.
 All they had to do was hit reply and say ‘I’m interested.’”

-If you’re a salesperson, whether you’re just starting out or quite experienced, don’t be afraid to ask for advice.
-If you’re a manager, be open to helping out your team members if they need guidance.
+If you’re a salesperson, whether you’re just starting out or quite experienced, don’t be afraid to ask for advice and request training sessions.
+If you’re a manager, be open to helping out your team members and leveraging your sales experience if they need guidance.
 Think of what tips helped you when you were starting out.
-With the right sales mentoring program, any of your reps could become a sales superstar.
+With the right sales mentoring program, any of your sales professionals could become a sales superstar.